Biden says IS leader killed during US raid in Syria

 The U.S.-led coalition has targeted high-profile militants on several occasions in recent years, aiming to disrupt what U.S. officials say is a secretive cell known as the Khorasan group that is planning external attacks.
 A U.S. airstrike killed al-Qaida’s second in command, former bin Laden aide Abu al-Kheir al-Masri, in Syria in 2017.

 Baldor and Miller reported from Washington and Mroue from Beirut.
-Associated Press writers Zeina Karam in Beirut and Qassim Abdul-Zahra in Baghdad contributed reporting.
+Associated Press writers Zeina Karam in Beirut and Qassim Abdul-Zahra in Baghdad and Eric Tucker in Washington contributed reporting.

 Credit: Ghaith Alsayed